ArunYogi/cordova-plugin-ezetap/README.md

 cordova plugin add https://github.com/ArunYogi/cordova-plugin-ezetap.git
 ```

-On successful installation of this plugin.
-The plugin would be availble as "Ezetap" as global variable.
-Declare the variable in the ts of js file you are going access this plugin
+On successful installation of this plugin, it would be availble as "Ezetap" (as global variable).
+Mention below line in top of TS of JS file you are going access this plugin

 ```js
 declare var Ezetap :any